uw-ipd/RoseTTAFold2NA/README.md

 cd example
 ../run_RF2NA.sh t000_ protein.fa R:rna.fa
 ```
 The first argument to the script is the output folder; remaining arguments are fasta files for individual chains in the structure.
-Use the tags `P:xxx.fa` `R:xxx.fa` `D:xxx.fa` to specify protein, DNA, RNA respectively (default is protein).
+Use the tags `P:xxx.fa` `R:xxx.fa` `D:xxx.fa` to specify protein, RNA, DNA respectively (default is protein).
 Each chain is a separate file (e.g., for double-stranded DNA, both strands need to be provided as separate fasta files).
 Outputs are written to the folder `t000_`.

 ## Expected outputs
-You will get a prediction with estimated per-residue LDDT in the B-factor column (model.pdb)
+You will get a prediction with estimated per-residue LDDT in the B-factor column (model_00.pdb)